atenearesearchgroup/subjectiveKGs/README.md

 Due to space limitations in the repository, the file ent.csv had to be split into [ent_01.csv](https://github.com/atenearesearchgroup/subjectiveKGs/examples/ent_01.csv.tar.gz) and [ent_02.csv](https://github.com/atenearesearchgroup/subjectiveKGs/examples/ent_02.csv.tar.gz).

-This te command to load the entity nodes and their clases.
+This statement loads the entity nodes and their classes.

 ```
 :auto USING PERIODIC COMMIT 100 LOAD CSV FROM 'file:///ent_xx.csv' AS row FIELDTERMINATOR '|'